-By placing \$3F or \$3E in the PPAGE register, the bottom respectively top "fixed" 16Kbytes pages can be seen twice in the MCU memory map.
+1. By placing \$3F or \$3E in the PPAGE register, the bottom respectively top "fixed" 16Kbytes pages can be seen twice in the MCU memory map.

-Block Guide - FTS128K V01.03
+FTS64K Block User Guide - Version V01.00

 Security information that allows the MCU to prevent intrusive access to the NVM module is stored in the Flash block's Flash Protection/Options field.
-This special memory field is held in Flash block 0.
 A description of the 16 bytes used in this field is given in Table 3-1.

-Figure 3-1 FTS128K Flash Memory Map
+Figure 3-1 FTS64K Flash Memory Map